-Mr. Bienaimé is Chairman of the Board of Directors of NeurogesX, Inc., and is a member of the Advisory Board of Bellevue Asset Management's BioVentures II fund.
-He received an M.B.A from the Wharton School at the University of Pennsylvania and an undergraduate degree in economics from the Ecole Superieure de Commerce de Paris.Kenneth M. Bate Independent Consultant
+Mr. Bienaimé currently serves on the boards of Intermune, Inc., a biotechnology company, Vital Therapies, Inc., a biotechnology company, Portola Pharmaceuticals and The Biotech Industry Organization.
+He received an M.B.A. from the Wharton School at the University of Pennsylvania and a degree in economics from the École Supérieure de Commerce de Paris.Kenneth M. Bate Independent Consultant

 President and Chief Executive Officer,